OctopusDeployLabs/SpaceCloner/README.md

     -DestinationSpaceName "Redgate Space" `
     -ProjectsToClone "all"
 ```
-Note: The destination space should be created before running the clone scripts.
+**Note**: The destination space should be created before running the clone scripts.

 # Use cases

-This script was written for the following use cases.
+This script was written to cover the following use cases.

 - As a user, I want to split my one massive default space into [multiple spaces on the same instance](docs/UseCase-BreakUpSpace.md).
 - As a user, I have two Octopus Deploy instances.
 One for dev/test deployments.
 Another for staging/prod deployments.
 I have the [same set of projects I want to keep in sync](docs/UseCase-KeepInstancesInSync.md).